ywitzky/HPSAnalysis.jl/docs/src/setup.md

 # Setup for a Simulation
 First, the setup begins by creating a data structur that organizes the information and Simulation datas, for each protein and temperture.
-For the proteins there corresponding sequence is taken from a dictionary.\
+Here the proteins sequences are taken from a dictionary of predefined sequences.\
 Based on the protein sequence, the number of chains (NChains) required to achieve the target density in the simulation box is calculated.
-Once NChains is determined, a list is generated containing NChains repetitions of the protein sequences. \
+Once NChains is determined, a list is generated containing NChains repetitions of the protein sequences.
+Alternatively one could add a mixture of different proteins/sequences here.\
 Next, the parameters of the simulation box, such as its size and boundary conditions, are defined. \
-Using the previously defined data, the initial coordinates of the proteins are calculated, ensuring a proper starting configuration for the simulation. \
+Using the previously defined data, the initial coordinates of the proteins are generated using the python package named **Polyply**, ensuring a unordered preminimized starting configuration for the simulation. \
-Finally, all necessary inputs are written, including the simulation parameters, the interaction model (Yukawa potential with Debye-Hückel screening), relevant dictionaries, and the start file.
-These files will be used to initialize the simulation.
+Finally, all necessary documentation and inputs are written, including the simulation parameters, the interaction models, relevant dictionaries, and the start file.
+These files will be used to initialize the simulation externally.

 ```julia